yagoferrer/map-tools/README.md

 ```
 You can also use: `el: '.myMap'`, instead of `id` to specify a query selector.

-By default it will load the latest version of Google Maps.
+By default it will load version [3.18](https://github.com/yagoferrer/gmplus/blob/0.2.1/lib/gmplus/defaults.js) of Google Maps.
 You can pass a specific version using the `version` option.
-For example: `{version: 3.17}`

 Add a simple HTML tag
 ```html